MarkWithall/markwithall.github.com/_posts/2015-05-03-fluent-apis-and-the-law-of-demeter.md

 }
 {% endhighlight %}

-Whilst there are many dots used in the above code, nothing reaches through the `ITrain` interface and into the details of the `ILocation` interface.
+Whilst there are many dots used in the above code, nothing reaches through the `ITrain` interface and into the details of the `IStop` interface.
 Hence, the Law of Demeter is complied with.

 ##Illegal Usage